No products in the cart.

 In fact, you can check the latter by looking at the labels on many of your cosmetic products.
 Parabens have their purpose: they protect the body from adversely reacting to UV rays and are also used as preservatives.
 However, they have been shown to have adverse effects on health.

-Lastly, and even more importantly, an important type of stem cell was found in menstrual blood, similar to those found in bone marrow and umbilical cords.
+Lastly, and even more importantly, an important type of stem cell was found in menstrual blood, similar to those found in the bone marrow and umbilical cords.

 If you want to know a little more, read our article on Stem cells of menstrual blood and its many benefits.